WorldWindLabs/WxOps-WorldWind/README.md

 * Azi: 0.000
 * F.O.V.: 45.000

-####3.3 Kml Support
+####3.3 KML Support

 The WorldWindUI has a menu allowing for importing KML and KMZ files.
-This can be accessed through File>Open KML Data.
-The user can choose either “Open File” or “Open URL.”
-Alternatively, “Open File” can be accessed by pressing [alt+2] and “Open URL” can be accessed by pressing [alt+3].
-Choosing “Open File” will open a file chooser, defaulting to the user’s Documents folder.
-Selecting “Open URL” will open a popup allowing the user to type in a URL of a KML or KMZ file to open.
-Example data can be located at: https://wxops.com/demo/
+This can be accessed through Menu item File.
+The user can choose either “Open KML File” or “Open KML Url.”
+Alternatively, “Open KML File” can be accessed by pressing [alt+2] and “Open KML Url” can be accessed by pressing [alt+3].
+“Open KML File” will open a file chooser, defaulting to the user’s Documents folder.
+“Open KML Url” will open a popup allowing the user enter the Url of a KML or KMZ file.
+Example data are provided for testing at http://wxops.com/demo/ Defaults are preloaded for convenience:
+* https://wxops.com/demo/Dolly.kmz = test data with TimeSpans (for Animation)
+* https://wxops.com/demo/WWE-11.kmz = test data without TimeSpans (Placemark, GroundOverlay, COLLADA Model)

 ####3.4 Animation